meetU-MasterStudents/2019---2020-partage/README.md

 - PDB file containing the 3D coordinates of the master sequence.
 Please note that the structure may contain "holes" (missing residues that either could not be resolved, or were modified/non-canonical).

-### Please note that the master sequence is named with its PDB code in the MAP file.
+### Please note that the master sequence is named by its PDB code in the MAP file.
 It may not be the first sequence appearing in the file!